DivSeek-Canada/crop-module/README.md

     # git config --global user.email "your-email"
     $ git config --global credential.helper cache

-Then, you can clone the project:
+Then, you can clone the project.
+A convenient location for the code is in a folder under **/opt**:

+    $ cd /opt
+    $ sudo mkdir divseekcanada
+    $ sudo chown ubuntu:ubuntu divseekcanada  # ensuring easy $USER access to the code...
+    $ cd divseekcanada
     $ git clone https://github.com/DivSeek-Canada/divseek-canada-portal

 # Deployment of Tripal using Docker

-This project is now designed to deploy Tripal as a Docker deployment.
+This project is now designed to deploy Tripal as a Docker Compose build and deployment.
 Thus, once cloned, the project may be built by Docker Compose.

-## Running the System
+## Customizing the Site and Build Process

 A **docker-compose.yml-template** file is provided.
 A copy should be made of this file into **docker-compose.yml**, then customized to (crop) site specific needs.

+You should also review the **docs** folder for site customization and (meta)data loading setup.

+## Building and Running the System

-The **docker-compose.yml** build, once configured, may be run as follows:
+The **docker-compose.yml** build file, once configured, may be run as follows:

     docker-compose -f /path/to/the/divseek-canada-portal/docker-compose.yml up --build